ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

    ![](images/solution28-watson-chatbot-android/add_entity.png)
 5. Click **close** ![](images/solution28-watson-chatbot-android/close_icon.png) to save the changes.
 6. Click **System entities** tab to check the common entities created by IBM that could be used across any use case.

+   System entities can be used to recognize a broad range of values for the object types they represent.
+For example, the `@sys-number` system entity matches any numerical value, including whole numbers, decimal fractions, or even numbers written out as words.
+   {:tip}
 7. Toggle the **Status** from off to `on` for @sys-person and @sys-location system entities.

 ## Build the dialog flow